slowernews/slowernews/rationales/index.md

 # Rationale - Slower News

-Why articles were included, replaced or deprecated.
+When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

 ### Pro-natalism